Data Centers in Budapest

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The Budapest market includes 13 data centers and access to 6 network providers, as of September 2025.
-While more consolidated than larger European hubs, carrier-neutral facilities provide sufficient options for redundancy and competitive pricing.
+Carrier Density & Carrier Neutrality: The market includes 13 data centers and over 6 network service providers, as of September 2025.
+This environment provides sufficient choice for building redundant, high-performance network solutions in carrier-neutral facilities.

-Direct Cloud On-Ramps: There are no public cloud regions or direct on-ramps within Budapest, as of September 2025.
-Businesses requiring dedicated, low-latency cloud access typically connect to the nearest major hub in Vienna via private network extensions like PNI or wavelength services.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Budapest, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Azure via the nearest primary hub in Vienna.
+High-bandwidth, low-latency private network interconnects are commonly used for this purpose.

-Bare Metal: Bare metal server options are available from multiple providers in Budapest.
-Global suppliers like phoenixNAP offer dedicated server solutions for workloads that require direct hardware access and consistent performance.
+Bare Metal: Bare metal server options are available from multiple providers.
+Global suppliers like Hivelocity and phoenixNAP can service deployments in the region, offering dedicated compute for performance-sensitive applications.

 Power Analysis

-Average Cost Of Power: Industrial power rates in Budapest are approximately €0.10/kWh, as of September 2025.
-This competitive pricing helps lower the total cost of ownership for high-density deployments and large-scale IT operations.
+Average Cost Of Power: Industrial power costs in Budapest are competitive, averaging around €0.10/kWh, as of September 2025.
+This favorable pricing helps manage the significant operational expense of high-density compute.
+The country's power mix is dominated by nuclear energy (~50%), which contributes to price stability.

 Market Access, Business & Tax Climate